Optimal structure and parameter learning of Ising models: Results

 over the probe vector of couplings $J_{i}$ and the probe magnetic field $H_{i}$ for a given spin $i$.
-The ISO, as its name suggests, is constructed based on the property of ``interaction screening" which is illustrated in Figure~\ref{fig:screening_obj} and the caption underneath.
+The ISO, as its name suggests, is constructed based on the property of ``interaction screening" which is illustrated in Fig.~1.
 As a consequence of this property, in the limit of large number of samples the unique minimizer of the convex ISO objective is achieved at $(J_i, H_i) = (J^*_i, H^*_i)$.
-To promote sparsity, the ISO is appended with the $\ell_1$ regularizer to obtain the Regularized Interaction Screening Estimator (RISE)

-In order to increase numerical stability, instead of the ISO itself, we use its logarithm to form the RISE objective \eqref{eq:RISE}.
-One can easily verify that this does not change the value of its minimizer (see the \emph{Supplementary Information} for additional explanations and details).
-As we show through a rigorous analysis \cite{screening2016theoretical}, the $\ell_{1}$ regularizer plays an important role since it reduces the required sample complexity for perfect topology reconstruction from quasi-linear to logarithmic in the number of spins $N$.
-Our analysis guarantees that a number of samples $M^{*} \propto \exp(6\gamma) \ln N / \alpha^{2}$ is sufficient for reconstruction of the graph structure.
-But the factor $6$ in the exponent is an artifact of the employed proof techniques and is not tight as indicated by the computational experiments in this Letter.
+A simple derivation of this fact is presented in the Materials and Methods section.
+In the RISE construction, the ISO is appended with the $\ell_1$ regularizer in order to promote sparsity \cite{screening2016theoretical}.
+In this paper, we introduce a modification to the RISE that leads to a new exact learning method for the inverse Ising problem, that we call the logRISE and which takes the following form:

+The name logRISE comes from the fact that instead of the ISO itself, we use its logarithm to form the logRISE objective \eqref{eq:RISE}.
+Obviously, in the absence of the regularizer (for $\lambda = 0$), taking the logarithm of the ISO does not change its minimizer.
+However, this difference is crucial for non-zero values of the regularization term, which suggests that logRISE might have good properties for the reconstruction problem due to a particular form of its first and second derivatives (see the Supplementary Text for additional explanations and details).

+Unfortunately, the proof techniques used for deriving bounds on scaling for the RPLE and the RISE provide less tight expressions when applied to the estimator logRISE, since it no longer can be represented in a form of finite functional sum over individual samples.
+Our analysis states that the number of required samples for logRISE in the worst case scales as $M^{*} \propto \exp(10\gamma) \ln N / \alpha^{2}$ for guaranteeing the reconstruction the structure of the underlying Ising model with high probability.
+Given looseness of the theoretical analysis in this case, the empirical assessment of the performance of thelogRISE and its comparison with the RPLE is required.
+We provide a detailed numerical study of the quality of different estimators below.